aces/Loris/modules/candidate_list/test/Feedback_BVL_Test_Plan.md

 ## Permissions:
 *This section should be revisited when permissions are re-done.
 Soon.*

 9. Verify that own-site feedback data is Viewable { to everyone - no permission restrictions at present.
 Try accessing via Stats Bvl/Completion links.
-These permissions should be fixed.*}
+These permissions should be fixed.}

 10. Verify that own-site feedback data Editable IFF has permission bvl_feedback